 Synpromics' Promoters are Novel and Patentable

-The technology developed by Synpromics allows for the design of synthetic promoters that are optimally tailored to drive gene expression at the desired level and specificity.
-The technology leverages any given gene expression profile in any given cell in order to dictate the ultimate synthetic promoter design, and therefore the range of distinct and relevant synthetic promoters that the company can produce is essentially limitless.
-Importantly, as Synpromics’ promoters are man-made and the DNA sequences do not exist in nature, each one represents invention rather than discovery and hence can be patented, thus allowing the company to generate an extensive and continually expanding portfolio of commercially valuable patents.
+At the core of the technology we are able to design synthetic promoters with the optimal size, selectivity and activity for any given tissue or cell type or mode of delivery.
+The gene expression profile of the target cell is leveraged to dictate the ultimate synthetic promoter design, and therefore the range of distinct and relevant synthetic promoters that the company can produce is essentially limitless.
+Importantly, as Synpromics’ promoters are novel DNA sequence combinations and do not exist in nature, each one represents invention rather than discovery and hence can be patented, thus allowing the company to generate an extensive and continually expanding portfolio of commercially valuable patents.

 What are DNA Promoters and why are they Important?

-Promoters are sequences of DNA that sit beside each gene on the genome and whose function is to activate transcription, the initial process whereby protein is synthesised from the gene template.
-The promoter recruits a variety of other specialised proteins called transcription factors to enhance cis-regulatory elements in its sequence; this process changes the shape of the DNA and brings the activator proteins into contact with the general transcription machinery, thus initiating the process (see Figure 1 depicting the structure of a promoter).
+Promoters are sequences of DNA that sit beside each gene on the genome and whose function is to activate transcription, the initial process whereby protein is synthesized from the gene template.
+The promoter recruits a variety of transcription factors to the DNA that interact in a particular fashion so that the gene can be transcribed (see Figure 1 depicting the structure of a promoter).

 Figure 1: Structure of a Promoter

-After a gene is transcribed in this manner the resultant transcript can then be translated into the specific protein that it encodes.
-This entire process is fundamental to how all gene-based biotech products are made.
+Consequently, the resultant mRNA transcript can then be translated into the protein that it encodes.
+This entire process is fundamental to how gene-based biotech products are designed and developed.

 There are a limited number of transcription factors and corresponding cis-regulatory elements contained within a genome and it is how these different factors interact in a myriad of different combinations that dictates which distinct subsets of genes are turned on.
 This is called a cell’s “gene expression profile” which, for instance, ultimately dictates whether a cell becomes a lung, liver or brain cell.

-In order to do this Synpromics uses a proprietary algorithm to screen the promoter regions of particular genes that are activated in target cells and then identifies the key cis-regulatory elements responsible for that cell’s gene expression profile.
-If a cell is in a diseased state, or infected with a pathogen, or treated with a chemical or biological agent, then its gene expression profile will change.
+In order to do this Synpromics uses a proprietary algorithm to screen the promoter regions of genes that are differentially activated in target cells and then identifies the key cis-regulatory elements responsible for that activity.
+If a cell is in a diseased state, or infected with a pathogen, or treated with a chemical or biological agent, then the profile of active genes will change.
 Thus, given that each unique gene expression profile results from the balance of the activities of transcription factors and cis-regulatory elements, it is possible to design synthetic promoters that can be active only under that specific profile.
+As an example, synthetic promoters can therefore be constructed that are: active only under a particular pathological condition; active in response to infection or treatment; and/or specific to any tissue or cell type.